 Who Is in the Rick and Morty Season 4 Cast?

-Dan Harmon even admitted in May 2018 that he desperately wanted Ice-T to voice a character on the show, so that could happen in time for Season 4.
+Dan Harmon also admitted in May 2018 that he desperately wanted Ice-T to voice a character on the show, so that could happen in time for Season 4.

 Actor Christopher Lloyd, who played Dr. Emmett Brown in the Back to the Future movies, publicly said in July 2018 that he’d be totally down to lend his voice to the show.
 Considering Rick and Morty started off as a Back to the Future parody, that would make for one really exciting guest star.